 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

-Pecan Tart Recipe
+Best Pecan Tart Recipe - Easy and Delicious

-This pecan pie tart has all the amazing rich, buttery, vanilla flavors of a standard pecan pie, with an added flavor boost from spiced dark rum to add dimension and depth!
 If you've made a bourbon pecan pie before, adding rum to this pecan pie tart has a similar effect.
 But to me, an aged spiced rum works better with the flavors of the pecans and pure vanilla extract.
 So let's get into what you'll need to make this pecan tart!

-You'll need a tart pan for this recipe -- If you've followed my blog so far, you know I LOVE my tart pan.
-It's nonstick, the removable bottom makes it so easy to slice and serve from, and the fluted edges are instant elegance!
 This pan makes it so easy to make a super fancy-looking dessert that will really impress your guests, so you know I had to use it for my pecan pie tart!
 It takes this classic southern dessert up just a notch and makes it perfect for a special occasion.
-So the first step in making this pecan pie tart is picking up a 9-inch tart pan if you don't have one already!
-Once you've got your pan, let's take a look at the ingredients you'll need!

 Should I prebake my pie crust for pecan pie?

-In my experience, pecan pie tends not to have to dreaded "soggy bottom" that so often plagues custard pies or fruit pies.
-So there isn't much need to pre-bake your pie crust, but if you're especially wary of a soggy pie crust, you can bake your pecan pie tart on a lower oven rack, or preheat the oven with a large baking sheet inside and then bake your tart on the hot baking sheet.
+So there isn't much need to for blind baking your pie crust, but if you're especially wary of a soggy tart crust, you can bake your pecan pie tart on a lower oven rack, or preheat the oven with a large baking sheet inside and then bake your tart on the hot baking sheet.

 - melted butter - you can also brown your butter for an added rich, nutty flavor, but I've found that it doesn't make a big difference in flavor in this tart.